-This is the page where we will be featuring interviews with English Language Practitioners around the country.
+This is where we celebrate and showcase the phenomenal work of English Language Practitioners around the country.

-If you would like your profile included, please contact us.
+If you would like your profile included, or would like to nominate a colleague, please contact us.

 Emily is a freelance ELT materials writer and wrote the A-Z of ESOL for Academic Study Kit which is out now.
 She has also written ELT materials for publishers such as MacMillan Education and the British Council as well as a wide range of ESOL for Vocational Purposes Courses for City of Glasgow College.
 These include: ESOL for Social Care, ESOL for Customer Care, ESOL for Employability, ESOL for Science, ESOL for Early Years and ESOL for Construction.